Weeks-UNC/small-scripts/Pymol/README_PyMOL_default_settings.md

 ### This tutorial will cover:

-1. How to customize your PyMOL pymolrc file with default settings and/or aliases.
+1. How to edit your PyMOL pymolrc file with default settings and/or custom aliases.
 2. What to include in your PyMOL pymolrc file
 3. How to write an basic PyMOL alias (custom function).
 4. Example pymolrc files